-The purpose of this program is to prepare students for entry level employment as automotive technician.
-This program of study will include theory, diagnosis, of Automotive Technology.
-A certificate is issued upon successful completion of repair, overhaul and maintenance of automobiles.
+The purpose of this program is to prepare students for entry level employment as.
+The purpose of this program is to train persons for entry level positions in the field repair, overhaul and maintenance of automobiles.
 Emphasis is placed on the following listed courses. operational theory, practical skills and accepted shop procedures.